 Seems that being a dog in Roman England may have held risks that today’s dogs don’t face — ceremonial sacrifice.
-IC Surrey Online reports that archeological teams in Surrey, England are working on dig sites that were unearhted decades ago.
-But while the sites are older, the archeologists are hoping for new information as they re-examine sacrificial sites with dog bones and coins, among other things.
+IC Surrey Online reports that archaeological teams in Surrey, England are working on dig sites that were unearthed decades ago.
+But while the sites are older, the archaeologists are hoping for new information as they re-examine sacrificial sites with dog bones and coins, among other things.

-BONES of dozens of dogs offered to the gods in Roman times and unearthed in Ewell 30 years ago is an archeological find that has triggered further investigation.
+BONES of dozens of dogs offered to the gods in Roman times and unearthed in Ewell 30 years ago is an archaeological find that has triggered further investigation.

 If those local gods were interested in dog sacrifices I’m guessing they weren’t Dogster material.